ElectronicBabylonianLiterature/infrastructure/README.md

 It requires `mongosync_user` and `mongosync_password` Docker secrets matching the credentials set up above (see section _Monitoring_).
 Download the docker-compose.yml or clone the repository and run `docker stack deploy -c mongosync/docker-compose.yml mongosync`.

+### 4.12 Sitemap
+For the sitemap automated update information, check the [Sitemap section](https://github.com/ElectronicBabylonianLiterature/ebl-frontend#sitemap) of the Frontend repository documentation.

 ## 5. Troubleshooting
 ### 5.1.
 Consul fails to elect a leader
 - Scale replicas to 0.